Basic construction and working of a DC Generator.

 2. Poles and pole shoes: Poles are joined to the yoke with the help of bolts or welding.
 They carry field winding and pole shoes are fastened to them.
 Pole shoes serve two purposes; (i) they support field coils and (ii) spread out the flux in air gap uniformly.

 3. Field winding: They are usually made of copper.
 Field coils are former wound and placed on each pole and are connected in series.
-They are wound in such a way that, when energized, they form alternate North and South poles.
+They are wound in such a way that, they form alternate North and South poles when they are energized.

 4. armature core of a DC generator